-You can merge all MIDI events into a new part, apply MIDI modifiers, and generate a new part.
+You can merge all MIDI events, apply MIDI modifiers and effects, and generate a new part.

 - 1. Do one of the following: - Mute the tracks or parts that you do not want to include in the merge. - Solo the track that contains the events that you want to include in the merge. - 2.
 Set up the left and right locators to encompass the area that you want to merge.